 The Zik 2.0 like the Zik 3.0, deliver an above-average listening experience.
 They're sufficiently tight on your head and won't slip off during moderate physical activity.
 Sadly, these are not sports headphones and the large ear cups and weight of the headphones makes them sway a little when running.

-The Zik 2.0 have good isolation performance.
-The added Parrot Zik app allows great control over the somewhat-decent active noise cancelation.
+The Zik 2.0 have a great isolation performance.
+The added Parrot Zik app allows a lot of control over their very good active noise cancelation.
 The large, plush ear cups provide a great seal that leak very little sound.
 That combination makes the Zik 2.0 a well isolated pair of headphones that are convenient for traveling or noisy commutes even if they generate a bit of self-noise.

 Minimum leakage from the bass to the low-mid range.
 However, there is increased leakage in the treble range from 1KHz to 6KHz.